 When done well, both options can achieve excellent aesthetic results.

-preserve it when possible, protect it when necessary and avoid doing more than needed.
+The goal is straightforward: preserve it when possible, protect it when necessary, and avoid doing more than the clinical situation requires.